 2012 – Olympic Games Women’s Pair stroke – Silver

-Sarah was born and raised in Perth where her rowing career started with St Hildas College.
-A lot lot of her early career under her maiden name Outhwaite.
+Sarah was born and raised in Perth where her rowing career started with St Hilda's AGS.
+Much of her early career was under her maiden name Outhwaite.
 Her marriage to coach Bill Tait saw her move to Melbourne where her successful rowing career continued under her husband coach.

 At the time of her retirement in 2014, Sarah said her greatest achievement in rowing was taking home a silver medal at London 2012, saying: “Without a doubt, my greatest achievement has to have been combining with Kate and our coach, Bill, to take home that silver medal for Australia in the London 2012 Olympics.
 Bill has been a great support and in last eight years has made the most amazing difference to my rowing career, and my life, both as my husband and my coach.”
 It was a Mercantile crew.